-The proposition seeks a simple "in principle" decision to replace the Bailiff and Deputy Bailiff in the States with an elected President and Vice-President and that detailed recommendations for implementing this decision be made by the independent review of the machinery of Government, which the States has agreed "in principle" to appoint.
-Given the imminent creation of this body I have not seen it as my task to produce a detailed proposal laying out the precise structure of any new arrangement.
+The proposition seeks a simple "in principle" decision to replace the Bailiff and Deputy Bailiff in the States with an elected President and Vice-President and that detailed recommendations for implementing this decision be made by the independent review of the machinery of Government, appointed by the States on 2nd March 1999 under the chairmanship of Sir Cecil Clothier.
+As this review body is now established I have not seen it as my task to produce a detailed proposal laying out the precise structure of any new arrangement.